Agua Caliente Solar Project, Arizona, United States of America

 Contractors for the Arizona solar power facility

-First Solar is the engineering, procurement and construction (EPC) contractor for the solar project.
-Under the EPC contract, the company will provide thin-film PV modules, as well as look after the operation and maintenance of the plant.
+First Solar was the engineering, procurement and construction (EPC) contractor for the solar project.
+Under the EPC contract, the company provided thin-film PV modules, as well as looks after the operation and maintenance of the plant.

 Financing of Agua Caliente solar farm